juanma9613/ml-serving-stress-test/README.md

-# In this repository I want to show how to deploy a model using tf serving and test it.
+# deploy a model using tf serving and stress test it.

 This tutorial is based on this medium post https://towardsdatascience.com/use-pre-trained-huggingface-models-in-tensorflow-serving-d2761f7e69f6 which shows how to use huggingface models on tf serving.